 🔼Etymology and meaning of the name Micah

-Then, for Mica, the second part is כא, which doesn't exist in the Bible, but which can be easily constructed from the verb כאה (ka'a), be disheartened or frightened:
+Then, for Mica, the second part is כא, which doesn't exist in the Bible, but which can be easily constructed from the verb כאה (ka'a), meaning to be disheartened or frightened:

 For Micah the second part of the name is כה, which is equal to the word כה (koh), the demonstrative adverb of manner, place or time: thus, here, making Micah to mean Who's There?
-But, more attractively, כה may also be seen as to come from כהה (kaha), be dim, faint, weak.
+But, more attractively, כה may also be seen as to come from כהה (kaha), to dim or faint.
 In Arabic this verb means to grow disheartened, which makes it quite adjacent to the verb כאה:

-That way the name Micah is like Mica, and asks Who's A Wuss? or Who's Getting Dim?
+That way the name Micah is like Mica, and asks Who's A Wuss? or Who's Dimming?

 For a meaning of the name Mica(h), NOBSE Study Bible Name List reads Who Is Like Yahweh?
 Jones' Dictionary of Old Testament Proper Names reads a rather enigmatic Who Is Like Unto The Lord?
 Both obviously treat the name Mica(h) as if it were Michaiah.